 Many runners have reported developing a greater connection with their body and the world around them if they run without music.
 They also report learning a lot more about their body, such as their breathing pattern.
 Not to mention, the sound of a bird or the wind blowing which can be incredibly calming – mindful running is greatly benefited by not listening to music.

 Try and leave your headphones at home at least once a week and see how you feel during and after your run.
 If that feels like too much, take your headphones with you and run without music for part of your run.

 Many runners underestimate the importance of breathing when running.
 There’s no complex formula to getting it right, but mindful running can help to decode your breathing to determine where you’re at.

 Mouth breathing is a stress response, whereas nostril breathing is better at keeping you in a more relaxed state.
 In order to bring your body out of a stress state, breathe deeply and slowly into the bottom of your lungs and really engage your diaphragm.

 Breathing deeply can help you re-focus when you feel stressed or distracted.
 It can also help you to achieve that calm feeling.

 Deep breathing is not just a tool for running.
 If you ever feel anxious or stressed in your everyday life, it’s a great technique to employ to help you feel calm.

 Give yourself plenty of time

-So often on these long runs, I’ve taken the time to absorb the environment around me.
-I love run exploring and having the time to do this creates a better experience – you’re not worried about getting to work on time or arriving at your next appointment.
+Often on long runs, it’s beneficial to take the time to absorb the environment around you.
+Run exploring and having time to do this creates a better mindful running experience.